-8.2 CONCLUSIONS
+7.2 CONCLUSIONS

-Throughout the course of this research study several conclusions were reached which allowed for the evaluation of the current structural integrity of the in-place Type I Piers in the San Antonio Y. In addition conclusions were reached with regards to the future evaluation of cantilevered bent cap elements.
-The key conclusions reached are listed as follows:
+Throughout the course of this research study several conclusions were reached which allowed for the evaluation of the current structural integrity of the in-place Type I Piers in the San Antonio Y. The key conclusions reached are listed as follows:

-• Centrifugal force moments, which were taken as substantial and played a fairly major role in the original design of the prototype pier, approach zero for the pier under investigation.
-It should be noted that the original design was based on a worst case scenario for all piers and centrifugal force moments were appropriate in other locations in the San Antonio Y.

-- AASHTO LRFD load case III, 2 lane loading (without centrifugal force moments) was determined to be the most realistic and critical loading scenario for the piers under investigation. - The exclusion of biaxial effects in the original design of the bearing pads resulted in bearing being the critical mode of failure for the model piers when subjected to load case III, 2 lane loading. - Testing of concrete cores taken from the prototype pier revealed that the in-place compressive strength of the column under investigation is substantially larger (60%) than the compressive strength assumed in the original design.
+- Centrifugal force moments, which were taken as substantial and played a fairly major role in the original design of the prototype pier, approach zero for the pier under investigation.
+It should be noted that the original design was based on a worst case scenario for all piers and centrifugal force moments were appropriate in other locations in the San Antonio Y. - AASHTO LRFD load case III, 2 lane loading (without centrifugal force moments) was determined to be the most realistic and critical loading scenario for the piers under investigation. - The exclusion of biaxial effects in the original design of the bearing pads resulted in bearing being the critical mode of failure for the model piers when subjected to load case III, 2 lane loading. - Testing of concrete cores taken from the prototype pier revealed that the in-place compressive strength of the column under investigation is substantially larger (60%) than the compressive strength assumed in the original design.
 This increase is reflected in substantially higher capacities for bearing and for combined axial-flexure when LRFD based analysis is used.
 It should be noted that the increase in compressive strength results in an approximately linear increase in bearing capacity.

-However, it does not provide any benefit in regards to the tensile capacity at the top of the column. - Review of the current literature indicates that ASR can reduce the bearing capacity of reinforced concrete.
+However, it does not provide any benefit in regards to the tensile capacity at the top of the column.

+- Review of the current literature indicates that ASR can reduce the bearing capacity of reinforced concrete.
 A worst case estimate for the amount of reduction is thought to be in the neighborhood of 25% for large scale specimens. - Testing model piers revealed that fairly wide precracking reduced the effective capacity of the piers by reducing the bearing capacity.
 The trend indicated that increases in precracking resulted in increased reduction in bearing capacity.
 Precracking the model piers to a scaled crack width 1.75 times the maximum crack width observed in the DD series of columns reduced the effective capacity of the model piers by 17 percent. - Strut-and-tie modeling indicated that the transverse reinforcement in the top of the piers is marginally inadequate for resisting tensile forces generated from differences in loading and geometry.
-Also, additional tensile forces in these locations may result from ASR and/or DEF related expansion. - The positive effects of increased concrete strength and inclusion of centrifugal force moments in design outweigh the negative factors of reduced capacity due to ASR or severe mechanical cracking and underdesign of the bearing pads and transverse reinforcement in the top of the pier.
-This results in a net positive reserve capacity for pier DD7 compared to LRFR requirements. - For evaluation of the cantilevered bent cap H19C, the most feasible method appears to be a combination of analytical modeling and load testing following procedures set forth by LRFR.
-This would allow the researchers to quantify any possible damage by comparing results from the load test to an analytical model of an undamaged section.
-In addition, comparison of analytical results which simulate damage with results from the load test would hopefully give analytical means for assessing other elements.
+Also, additional tensile forces in these locations may result from ASR and/or DEF related expansion. - The positive effects of increased concrete strength and inclusion of centrifugal force moments in design outweigh the negative factors of reduced capacity due to ASR or severe mechanical cracking and underdesign of the bearing pads.
+This results in a net positive reserve capacity for pier DD7 compared to LRFR requirements.
+However, these positive effects do not compensate for the shortage of transverse reinforcement in the top of the pier.
+It may be necessary to add external reinforcement to control cracking due to this shortage of transverse reinforcement.

-8.3 IMPLEMENTATION
+7.3 IMPLEMENTATION